abyssDS/sfmlWiki/Tutorial:-Build-your-SFML-project-with-CMake.md

 CMake allows your project to be built in various environments, including command-line make, Code::Blocks project files, Eclipse project files, etc.  It's used in SFML 2.0.

 In this tutorial we'll write a simple CMake configuration file with centralized version numbering, and see how to integrate SFML in it.
+This example is not for compiling SFML using CMake but for creating an example project that utilizes an existing build of SFML.

 # The source files